+IV.
 Open and Honest Communication

 State Fund benefits when employees exercise their power to prevent mistakes or wrongdoing by asking the right questions at the right time.
-At State Fund, everyone should feel comfortable to speak his or her mind in a respectful and professional manner, particularly with respect to concerns about ethical issues.
+At State Fund, everyone should feel comfortable expressing themselves regarding concerns about ethical issues.
 Management sets the tone at the top.
 Management has a responsibility to create an open and supportive environment where employees feel comfortable raising questions.

-Ethical Conduct
+V. Ethical Conduct